-With the changes to Religious Studies A level from September 2016, and in particular the requirement to teach a religion or a religious text, many RS teachers are switching, or are considering switching, to Philosophy.
-On this page, we outline a number of points that we hope will help with understanding and planning the new course.
+For the many RS teachers who have switched, or are considering switching, to Philosophy we outline below a number of points that we hope will help with understanding and planning the course.
 As a disclaimer, we should say that ALP is an independent educational provider and cannot speak for any of the organisations (DfE, Ofqual, AQA) mentioned below.
-The points reflect our expectations or understandings of the current situation.
+The points reflect our understanding of the current situation.

 Philosophy of religion and ethics: Overlap and differences

-The current and new Philosophy A levels understand philosophy as argument.
+The Philosophy A level understands philosophy as argument.
 This requires a more precise and logically structured approach to both thinking and writing, with claims, explanations, reasons and objections made very clear.
 A purely narrative style of writing is likely to do less well in Philosophy than RS.

 Marking and grading

 It is commonly said that it is more difficult for a student to get high grades in Philosophy than in RS.
-Recent studies on the data confirm this.
 Two things in particular are worth noting to put this information in context:

-- In the full spectrum of A Levels, RS is near the easy end of the spectrum.
-Philosophy is someway towards but not near the difficult end of the spectrum.
+- In the full spectrum of A Levels, RS is near the ‘easy’ end of the spectrum.
+Philosophy is someway toward but not near the ‘difficult’ end of the spectrum.
 There are a good number of other subjects students regularly choose that will be as difficult or more difficult than Philosophy.

 - There is a conversion from the marks awarded to the grade awarded.
 While the AQA is in charge of the marking process, it is Ofqual who set the grade boundaries for A and E grades.
-With the new specification, it is possible that the grade boundaries will be reconsidered to bring Philosophy grades more into line with RS.
+It is they, and not the AQA, who have expressed unwillingness to change current grade boundaries for philosophy.

 ALP support and resources

-ALP has offered support and resources to teachers of A level Philosophy since 2003, and will continue to do so for the new specification in 2017.
+ALP has offered support and resources to teachers of A level Philosophy since 2003.

-- Two new textbooks are in press, and will be published in May/June 2017.
-They incorporate all the changes that AQA make in developing the new specification.
-The textbooks not only cover the philosophical topics and texts, but also provide an introduction to how philosophy works as argument, and including ‘argument maps’ – visual representations of arguments – to enable better understanding
+- Textbooks for the specification not only cover the philosophical topics and texts, but also provide an introduction to how philosophy works as argument, and include ‘argument maps’ – visual representations of arguments – to enable better understanding.

-We hope that the information provided here is useful in thinking about how to approach teaching A level Philosophy for the first time, or indeed, whether to do so next year.
+We hope that the information provided here is useful in thinking about how to approach teaching A level Philosophy for the first time.
 If you have any queries that we have not addressed, please do get in touch and we will try to answer them as best we can.